patriciohuang/react/README.md

 Little Lemon is a web application, built using React that enables users to share and discover delicious foods.

 ## Features
--Book Tables: booking available tables.
+- Book Tables: booking available tables.
+- See the Menu: See the menu of the restaurant.
+- See testimonials: You can see testimonials of the other coustomes.

 ## Installation